-Procedures are learned on the floors and especially during the ICU months and night call in the ICU as a senior.
+Procedures are learned on the floors, especially during ICU rotations and during ICU night call as a senior.
 All of our residents should be competent in intubations and central lines upon completing our residency.
-Senior call is done in the ICU and averages 1 in 7 nights with the next day off.
+All residents must become PICC-Line certified before graduation.